PEXANE2/azure-docs.tr-tr/articles/governance/blueprints/samples/iso27001/control-mapping.md

 - \[Preview\]: denetim Dependency Agent dağıtımı-VM görüntüsü (OS) listelenmemiş
 - \[Preview\]: VMSS-VM görüntüsündeki (OS) denetim Dependency Agent dağıtımı listelenmemiş
-- \[Preview\]: denetim Log Analytics aracı dağıtımı-VM görüntüsü (OS) listelenmemiş
+- \[Preview\]: Audit Log Analytics Agent Deployment - VM Image (OS) unlisted
-- \[Preview\]: VMSS-VM görüntüsündeki (OS) denetim Log Analytics aracı dağıtımı listelenmemiş
+- \[Preview\]: Audit Log Analytics Agent Deployment in VMSS - VM Image (OS) unlisted
 - Tanılama ayarını denetle
-- SQL Server Level denetim ayarlarını denetleme
+- Audit SQL server level Auditing settings
-- SQL Server üzerindeki gelişmiş veri güvenliği ayarlarında denetim etkinleştirilmelidir
+- Auditing should be enabled on advanced data security settings on SQL Server

-## <a name="a1251-installation-of-software-on-operational-systems"></a>A. 12.5.1 işletimsel sistemlere yazılım yüklemesi
+## <a name="a1251-installation-of-software-on-operational-systems"></a>A.12.5.1 Installation of software on operational systems

-Uyarlamalı uygulama denetimi, Azure Güvenlik Merkezi 'nin Azure 'da bulunan sanal makinelerinizde hangi uygulamaların çalıştırılacağını denetlemenize yardımcı olan bir çözümdür.
-Bu şema, izin verilen uygulamalar kümesinde yapılan değişiklikleri izleyen bir Azure ilke tanımı atar.
-Bu özellik, Azure VM 'lerinde yazılım ve uygulama yüklemelerini denetlemenize yardımcı olur.
+Adaptive application control is solution from Azure Security Center that helps you control which applications can run on your VMs located in Azure.
+This blueprint assigns an Azure Policy definition that monitors changes to the set of allowed applications.
+This capability helps you control installation of software and applications on Azure VMs.

-- \[Preview\]: Azure Güvenlik Merkezi 'nde olası uygulama beyaz listesini Izleme
+- \[Preview\]: Monitor possible app Whitelisting in Azure Security Center

-## <a name="a1261-management-of-technical-vulnerabilities"></a>A. 12.6.1 teknik güvenlik açıklarının yönetimi
+## <a name="a1261-management-of-technical-vulnerabilities"></a>A.12.6.1 Management of technical vulnerabilities

-Bu şema, Azure Güvenlik Merkezi 'nde eksik sistem güncelleştirmelerini, işletim sistemi güvenlik açıklarını, SQL güvenlik açıklarını ve sanal makine güvenlik açıklarını izleyen beş [Azure ilke](../../../policy/overview.md) tanımı atayarak bilgi sistemi güvenlik açıklarını yönetmenize yardımcı olur.
-Azure Güvenlik Merkezi, dağıtılan Azure kaynaklarının güvenlik durumu hakkında gerçek zamanlı Öngörüler elde etme olanağı sunan raporlama özellikleri sağlar.
+This blueprint helps you manage information system vulnerabilities by assigning five [Azure Policy](../../../policy/overview.md) definitions that monitor missing system updates, operating system vulnerabilities, SQL vulnerabilities, and virtual machine vulnerabilities in Azure Security Center.
+Azure Security Center provides reporting capabilities that enable you to have real-time insight into the security state of deployed Azure resources.

-- \[Preview\]: Azure Güvenlik Merkezi 'nde eksik Endpoint Protection Izleme
+- \[Preview\]: Monitor missing Endpoint Protection in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde eksik sistem güncelleştirmelerini Izleme
+- \[Preview\]: Monitor missing system updates in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde işletim sistemi güvenlik açıklarını Izleme
+- \[Preview\]: Monitor OS vulnerabilities in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde SQL güvenlik açığı değerlendirmesi sonuçlarını Izleme
+- \[Preview\]: Monitor SQL vulnerability assessment results in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde VM güvenlik açıklarını Izleme
+- \[Preview\]: Monitor VM Vulnerabilities in Azure Security Center

-## <a name="a1262-restrictions-on-software-installation"></a>Yazılım yüklemesinde bir.
-12.6.2 kısıtlamaları
+## <a name="a1262-restrictions-on-software-installation"></a>A.12.6.2 Restrictions on software installation

-Uyarlamalı uygulama denetimi, Azure Güvenlik Merkezi 'nin Azure 'da bulunan sanal makinelerinizde hangi uygulamaların çalıştırılacağını denetlemenize yardımcı olan bir çözümdür.
-Bu şema, izin verilen uygulamalar kümesinde yapılan değişiklikleri izleyen bir Azure ilke tanımı atar.
-Yazılım yükleme kısıtlamaları, yazılım güvenlik açıklarına giriş olasılığını azaltmanıza yardımcı olabilir.
+Adaptive application control is solution from Azure Security Center that helps you control which applications can run on your VMs located in Azure.
+This blueprint assigns an Azure Policy definition that monitors changes to the set of allowed applications.
+Restrictions on software installation can help you reduce the likelihood of introduction of software vulnerabilities.

-- \[Preview\]: Azure Güvenlik Merkezi 'nde olası uygulama beyaz listesini Izleme
+- \[Preview\]: Monitor possible app Whitelisting in Azure Security Center

-## <a name="a1311-network-controls"></a>A. 13.1.1 ağ denetimleri
+## <a name="a1311-network-controls"></a>A.13.1.1 Network controls

-Bu şema, ağ güvenlik gruplarını, izin veren kurallarla izleyen bir [Azure ilke](../../../policy/overview.md) tanımı atayarak ağları yönetmenize ve denetlemenize yardımcı olur. Çok izin verilen kurallar istenmeyen ağ erişimine izin verebilir ve incelenmelidir.
-Bu şema Ayrıca korumasız uç noktaları, uygulamalar ve depolama hesaplarını izleyen üç Azure ilke tanımı da atar.
-Bir güvenlik duvarı tarafından korunmayan uç noktalar ve uygulamalar ve Kısıtlanmamış erişimi olan depolama hesapları, bilgi sisteminde bulunan bilgilere istenmeden erişime izin verebilir.
+This blueprint helps you manage and control networks by assigning an [Azure Policy](../../../policy/overview.md) definition that monitors network security groups with permissive rules.
+Rules that are too permissive may allow unintended network access and should be reviewed.
+This blueprint also assigns three Azure Policy definitions that monitor unprotected endpoints, applications, and storage accounts.
+Endpoints and applications that aren't protected by a firewall, and storage accounts with unrestricted access can allow unintended access to information contained within the information system.

-- \[Preview\]: Azure Güvenlik Merkezi 'nde izin veren ağ erişimini Izleme
+- \[Preview\]: Monitor permissive network access in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde korumasız ağ uç noktalarını Izleme
+- \[Preview\]: Monitor unprotected network endpoints in Azure Security Center
-- \[Preview\]: Azure Güvenlik Merkezi 'nde korumasız Web uygulamasını Izleme
+- \[Preview\]: Monitor unprotected web application in Azure Security Center
-- Depolama hesaplarına Kısıtlanmamış ağ erişimini denetleme
+- Audit unrestricted network access to storage accounts

-## <a name="a1321-information-transfer-policies-and-procedures"></a>A. 13.2.1 Information transfer ilkeleri ve yordamları
+## <a name="a1321-information-transfer-policies-and-procedures"></a>A.13.2.1 Information transfer policies and procedures

-Şema, depolama hesaplarına Güvenli olmayan bağlantıları denetlemek için iki [Azure ilke](../../../policy/overview.md) tanımı atayarak ve Redis Cache Azure hizmetleri ile bilgi aktarımını güvence altına almanıza yardımcı olur.
+The blueprint helps you ensure information transfer with Azure services is secure by assigning two [Azure Policy](../../../policy/overview.md) definitions to audit insecure connections to storage accounts and Redis Cache.

-- Redis Cache yalnızca güvenli bağlantıları etkinleştirme denetimi
+- Audit enabling of only secure connections to your Redis Cache
-- Depolama hesaplarına Güvenli aktarım denetimi
+- Audit secure transfer to storage accounts

 ## <a name="next-steps"></a>Sonraki adımlar